 Some of us want our holidays by the beach or maybe in the mountains or smack dang in the middle of a modern metropolis.
-Others are little pickier.
+Others are a little pickier.
 For those inspired by or obsessed with the great 20th century starchitects, there are now many vacation homes designed by some of the masters.
-Here are some of the finest architect designed homes available for those who have a need to get their architect geek on.
+Here are some of the finest architect-designed homes available for those who have a need to get their architect geek on.

 Some might say Le Corbusier was the man.
 But then the die-hard fans of Ludwig Mies van der Rohe, Walter Gropius, Philip Johnson and Oscar Niemeyer would beg to disagree.
-Le Corbusier’s innate ability to seamlessly join function and timeless style means his influence is still seen daily around the world.
+Le Corbusier’s innate ability to seamlessly join function and timeless style mean his influence is still seen daily around the world.

 Seventeen of his works are UNESCO World Heritage listed and are all part of his desire to internationalize architecture.
 He applied his most famous maxim that a house is “a machine for living in” to his ‘Radiant City’ apartment complex in Marseille.
 You can rent an apartment here for much, much less than the cost of a hotel room.
 See Boutique Homes

 On the edge of the Eurobodalla National Park and twenty minutes south of Moruya, the Magney House is perhaps the Pritzker Prize winner’s most famous work.
-This family home is a wildlife wonderland with resident kangaroos, magpies, echidnas and only a ten minute walk to the beach and surfing dolphins.
+This family home is a wildlife wonderland with resident kangaroos, magpies, echidnas and only a ten-minute walk to the beach and surfing dolphins.

-On 33 hectares, the Magney House’s east and west wings are connected by a central dining courtyard with barbecue.
+On 33 hectares, the Magney House’s east and west wings are connected by a central dining courtyard with a barbecue.
 Designed to capture northern light the long low roof collects rainwater The roofline is reminiscent of an Australian woodshed and catches rainwater for the tank that supplies the house.
 The trademark Murcutt corrugated metal sheathing insulates the home.
 See Stayz

 Frank Lloyd Wright